taahamahdi/i18n-ai-translate/README.md

 Output only the translations.

-All lines should start and end with a quotation mark.
+All lines should start and end with an ASCII quotation mark (").

 ${input}
 ```